I learned to dance by standing on my father’s feet.

 “If you’ve danced to “Bend Down, Sister” or “Cheer Up, Smile, Nertz” you are one in a bazillion” — from Dance Like a Decobelle

-I became a dance evangelist in 2011 to get out from behind my computer.
+I became a dance instigator in 2011 to get out from behind my computer.

 “Writers become alcoholics, smokers, hunchbacks, addicts.
 Dancers have good posture and take impeccable care of their bodies.
 I still want to be writing when I’m ninety.
 So I’ll dance.”